Weave

 Designing the Onboarding Assistant (MVP)

 With alignment in place, I designed the AI Onboarding Assistant as Phase 1 of the broader system.
+The assistant was intentionally scoped to validate both the interaction model and the underlying AI infrastructure required for broader expansion.

 Key decisions: